-Completed application files received by January 10th will be considered for all funding opportunities for which they are eligible.
+Completed application files received by the application deadline will be considered for all funding opportunities for which they are eligible.
 The following are the most commonly available funding sources available for incoming students.
 Availability is subject to change by semester or academic year.

 Graduate Teaching Assistantships &